 Human Judgment, Coordination, and the Roles Automation Cannot Model

-The MIT Work of the Future Task Force has consistently identified a cluster of human capabilities that represent genuine structural resistance to automation, not just temporal resistance that disappears once AI improves further.
+The MIT Work of the Future Task Force has identified a cluster of human capabilities that represent genuine structural resistance to automation — not just temporal resistance that disappears as AI improves.

 Ethical reasoning in context-specific situations is one.
 When a decision has significant consequences for a specific person and requires weighing competing values, current AI systems lack the grounded judgment that human decision-makers bring.
 This matters in healthcare, legal work, financial advising, and management.

 Creative problem-solving in genuinely novel situations, physical dexterity in unpredictable environments, and roles where the client relationship is itself the product all sit in similar territory.
 These are not niches.
-They exist across virtually every sector in some form.
+They exist across virtually every sector.

 Policy, Retraining, and What Governments Are Getting Right (and Wrong)